Mosquito Fish are free for Jackson County residents

 Limit 1 fish per foot length of pond or water feature, up to 25

-During the winter, mosquito fish move to the bottom of water sources and become inactive, making a reappearance once the temperatures warm in the Spring.
+During the winter, the fish move to the bottom of water sources and become inactive, making a reappearance once the temperatures warm in the Spring.

 Considerations for Placement

-Mosquito fish can thrive in almost any environment, however consideration must be taken into account when placing them in an environment with other fish or natural predators.
-In particular, it is advised that mosquito fish not be placed in ponds or water features that contain Bass.
+Mosquito fish can thrive in almost any environment.
+However, consideration must be taken into account when placing them in an environment with other fish or natural predators.
+In particular, it is advised that they not be placed in ponds or water features that contain Bass